 2. All islanders are as honest as game theorists.
 I claim that there is evolutionary explanation why people are not that honest, i.e. why game theorists are not that many.
 If islander A were honest but B (and all others) were not then all would have reached the right conclusion but only A would have killed himself.
 Ask yourself whose grandchildren will inhabit the island.

 3. All islanders are traditionalists.
 I claim that there is evolutionary explanation why people are not such traditionalists and break with tradition whenever possible.
-What if A realizes there are better ways to risk his life and die (or not) and commits a successful coup d’etat, resulting in abandoning the stupid taboo among other things?
+What if A realizes there are better ways to risk his life than commit suicide and commits a successful coup d’etat, resulting in abandoning the stupid taboo among other things?
 Ask yourself whose children will live in the ruler’s palace?

 4. The sailor speaks the language of the islanders (or they speak his).
 This is a common assumption game theorists, logicians, politicians and businesspeople make.
 In the real world the islanders would have eaten the sailor long before he had learnt their language.
 If the sailor was American or English, they do not even need to eat him.
 He will never speak their language as he will expect they should learn his instead.
 That is how English became the language of the world – English speakers travelled more than anyone else and never cared to learn foreign languages.